AoWangPhilly/architecture-diagrams/doc/arch/adr-0004-Containerization-Strategy.md

 **keywords:** Docker, Kubernetes, Containerization, Microservices, DevOps

-The driving force for influencing this design decision is to improve the deployment process and make it more efficient.
-We need to ensure that our platform is scalable and reliable.
-Additionally, we need to ensure that our platform is easy to deploy and manage.
+The driving force influencing this design decision is making the deployment process more efficient.
+We must ensure our platform is scalable, reliable, and easy to deploy and manage.

 ## Decision